 Several of our publishing solutions use the cookie ASP.NET_SessionId to improve the reading experience when you, for example, navigate between different pages.
 No personal or identifiable information is stored.
 The cookie is removed from your computer when you close the browser.

 It is possible to subscribe to several different newsletters from Kartverket, which are sent by e-mail.
-Common to all of these is that the e-mail address and the associated personal data are stored in a database at our newsletter provider; Apsis.
-The information is not used for purposes other than sending newsletters to the subscriber.
-The database is contained in the Apsis cloud solution, which is inside the EU.
-Encryption ensures that only Kartverket has access to the information.
-When you cancel your subscription, all of your information is deleted.
+Common to all of these is that the e-mail address is stored in a database at our newsletter provider Make AS.
+The information is not shared with anyone else, and when you cancel your subscription, all your information is deleted.

 The share service for web articles at kartverket.no can be used to forward tips or share articles from the website.
 The information on sharing is not logged, but is only used there and then to enter the tip where you wish to.
 How the relevant social networking community further processes the data is regulated by your agreement with the social networking community.